 GMAT: University of Washington – Seattle – Michael G. Foster School of Business – Seattle/MS in Information Systems

-*The GRE/GMAT requirement is waived for graduates who have received a bachelor’s degree in Business Administration, with a focus in Information Systems, from the University of Washington Michael G. Foster School of Business.
+*MSIS is now Test Optional for the 2022 admissions cycle.
+Read more about this policy on our admissions website or Test Optional FAQ blog.
+The GMAT/GRE requirement is always waived for recent graduates who have received a bachelor’s degree in Business Administration with a focus in Information Systems from the University of Washington Michael G. Foster School of Business.
 If you have questions about your waiver eligibility, email us at [email protected].

 What can I expect from the video interview?